papercutter0324/F-PASS/README.md

 **In-Progress and Completed
 - ✅ Intuitive interface options
 - ✅ Advanced Section for custom shell commands
-- ✅ Support for other distros (Some work and additional json files needed)
-- ✅ Automatically generated menus based on the chosen distro
+- ✅ Automatically generate menus based on the chosen distro/json file
 - ✅ Adding more swap space (BTRFS, EXT4 only)
   - ✅ Check if swapfiles already exist before adding
   - ✅ Prompt to add additional swapfile or cancel
 - ✅ Expand the Docker and VirtualBox options
+- Distro agnostic (99% complete)
+  - All data and commands are loaded from a json file
+  - Move initial system upgrade code to the json file
+  - Provide json template for others to make for other distros
 - Improved dependency checks (for those not handled automatically by dnf)
+- Improved sidebar menu
   - Better organization and categorization of apps
   - More applications and configuration options
+  - Automatically close other sub-menus when another is opened

 Future plans for this project include:
 - Support for installing other desktop environments